-6.1.1 ACCESS FOR CONSTRUCTION OF BRICK/BLOCK WALLS FROM GROUND LEVEL
+6.1.2 ACCESS FOR CONSTRUCTION OF EXTERNAL WALLS FROM GROUND LEVEL

-The construction of internal block walls (including inner blockwork skin of external walls) can be carried out from the ground floor slab, except for the top courses up to 'joist level' where suitable low access equipment must be used, such as:
+The construction of the external walls, i.e., inner blockwork skin and external skin can be carried out from ground or slab level for the initial lift of brick/blockwork.
+Then a suitable working platform must be used, such as:

+- An external perimeter scaffolding for external skin

 - Bricklayer's hop-ups.

 - Proprietary working platform.

 - Scaffold working platform; and

 - Podium steps (e.g., remedial works).